Enrollment Now Open

 Online Community Space

-A private Facebook page will be available for you to connect with other students, and share additional content and experiences.
+A private online platform (not Facebook) will be available for you to connect with other students, and share additional content and experiences.

 What will I receive?